clemoni/scraping_daft_3.0.0/readme.md

 It happens that almost all Ireland letting advertisement is centralised to one place, daft.com, a website owned by Distilled SCH.
 As it wasn't possible to access daft.com database, it had to create one.
 Hence, this project.

 This project runs on Docker, it uses Airflow to run Spark jobs.
 Basically, for each country, Airflow is used to schedule everyday tasks that consist of scraping a webpage and persisting the data in a database (Postgres).
-Every time, the data has been persisted in the database a notification is sent to a dedicated slack channel.
+Every time, the data has been successfully persisted in the database a notification is sent to a dedicated slack channel.
 In a later phase, the data would be used for analysis.

 ## Running the Project